Florence in a Day Combo Tour with David and Uffizi

 Dante's District and Church

 See the outside of the house where Dante grew up, which now operates as a museum.
 Plus, see the little church of Santa Margherita.
 It's said that this is where Dante and Beatrice fell in love.
 Dante writes of Beatrice in his most famous work, "The Divine Comedy".
-Beatrice is buried in the church and a marker there commemorates her life.

 The Jewelers on Ponte Vecchio Bridge